mihail911/mihail911.github.io/src/pages/articles/2021-4-09---Primer-on-Regulatory-Institutions/index.md

 The Federal Deposit Insurance Corporation, or FDIC, is the last major federal bank regulator.
 To provide some historical context, in the 1920s and 1930s, bank failures were still very common nationally amid banks' exposure to volatile equity markets.
 This culminated in the 1929 stock market crash and subsequent Great Depression.

 With the passing of the 1933 Banking Act, the FDIC was created to help restore faith in the banking system by insuring deposits in institutions up to a certain amount for every consumer.
 This amount was \$2500 in the original law but has progressively been increased over the past few years, reaching \$250K in 2009.
+Note that this figure is per depositor, per bank, for each account ownership category.

 So when you see the phrase *FDIC-insured* on your bank's website, that means that even if your bank were to go up in flames in some cataclysmic apocalypse 🔥, you wouldn't lose any of your funds held with the bank up to \$250K.